Die4Ever/deus-ex-randomizer/src/notes/patch v3.6.md

 - Bingo Viewer application improvements!
   - Bingo Viewer will now automatically load the last used file, rather than prompting to select a file every time it opens
   - If your bingo file contains data from multiple mods (eg. Vanilla and GMDX), it will remember the mod you selected to use last time
+  - Bingo Viewer will remember your window size and will reopen to the same size it was when last closed
-  - Bingo Viewer now has menus which allow you to open a new bingo file, change the selected mod, reset your window size, or select your JSON Push destination (for marathon use)
+  - Bingo Viewer now has menus which allow you to perform a variety of actions, including opening new bingo files and displaying progress bars
   - Bingo Viewer will now create a settings file
   - Performance tweaks
 - NG+ crates subtract unspent skill points and credits instead of silently taking them away in NG+